 Fires can be very dangerous and cause a lot of damage, especially if the fire is inside your home.
-It’s a no-brainer that when a fire occurs there will be damage that follows but there is sometimes more damage than what initially meets the eye.
-There is more that you may need to worry about that charred materials, particularly when it comes to your living space.
+It’s a no-brainer that when a fire occurs, there will be damage that follows, but there is sometimes more damage than what initially meets the eye.
+There is more that you may need to worry about than charred materials, particularly when it comes to your living space.
 It’s important to know what different types of damage occur with a fire so that you can follow the proper restoration measures.

 The fire damage really is straightforward.
-Fires are hot and consume most everything they come in contact with.
+Fires are hot and consume almost everything they come in contact with.
 In your home, this may mean that materials and possessions do get burned or charred.
-There are different classes of fires that are classified based on what they may contain and they vary in how dangerous they are.
-For example, a class A fire involves solid materials such as wood and paper which is common in a home.
-Class B includes flammable liquids such as gas or diesel and it becomes slightly more dangerous and can cause more damage.
-There are numerous other classes but depending on the type of fire that has occurred the damage can vary.
+There are different classes of fires that are classified based on what they may contain, and they vary in how dangerous they are.
+For example, a class A fire involves solid materials such as wood and paper, which is common in a home.
+Class B includes flammable liquids such as gas or diesel, and it becomes slightly more dangerous and can cause more damage.
+There are numerous other classes, but depending on the type of fire that has occurred, the damage can vary.

 Water damage can also occur.
 Fires are generally put out by using water.
 When a fire station goes to put a fire out, they use big hoses to douse the fire with water.
 This water can later cause damage, especially if it isn’t taken care of quickly.
 Water or even just moist surfaces can begin to weaken, warp, and attract pathogens that are harmful to people.